hanabi/hanabi.github.io/README.md

   * You "passing" player fulfills the real *Finesse* on their next turn.
   * The "passing" player was in *Bluff Seat*.
 * *Pass Bluffs* rely on contextual information in order to work, so the circumstances in which you can do them are narrow.
+* It is illegal for a player to perform a *Pass Bluff* if they could be *Bluffed* themself.
+This is because the first *Bluff* would not resolve immediately and would violate *Good Lie Principle*.
+  * The exception to this is if the *Pass Bluffing* player could be *Double Half Bluffed* and they see that they can convert it into a true *Layered Finesse*.

 ### The Double/Triple Pass Bluff